JANUARY: The Liberty of Norton Folgate finally nears completion

 SUGGS (speaking in March 2009): It’s sounding great now but we’re still wrangling.
 We used to argue about what trousers we should wear, now we’re arguing about what the first single should be.

-LEE (speaking in March 2009): We’ve had to do everything ourselves as our ‘handler’ will no longer tolerate our mood swings.
+LEE (speaking in March 2009): The only thing is, we’ve had to do everything ourselves as our ‘handler’ will no longer tolerate our mood swings.
 Also, we have more important issues outside the music and entertainment world that seem to take much, much longer to sort out.

 SUGGS (speaking in March 2009): Now we just have to get the final pieces of the jigsaw in place.
 I mean we’re doing this all by ourselves, so it’s hard to work out what comes first and how we promote the album and simple things like whether we should even make a single for radio.